 You have two options for the main N64 libraries: iquesdk, and n64sdk.

-n64sdk contains version 2.0L of the library, which is the latest version.
+n64sdk contains version 2.0L of the N64 SDK library, which is the latest version.

-iquesdk contains the version used in the iQue SDK, which is a modified version of 2.0L that adds logic for detecting an iQue and getting correct results with its slightly faster hardware.
+iquesdk contains the version used in the iQue SDK, which is a modified version of 2.0L that removes code for N64 acessories irrelevant to the iQue and edits code for some functions to get correct results with its slightly faster CPU and RAM.

 To begin setup, install the sdk by installing the package with APT.

 After that, unless you want to use a linkerscript, you will need to install the open source

 If you're compiling the demos, this is required.

 Then, you need makemask, which applies the CIC data on your ROM.

 Next, you need to setup the root compatibilty enviroment.
 This is needed because in the old nintendo SDKs, there was a "ROOT" folder which simulated a unix filesystem.
 This creates that setup for compatibility reasons.